orbitalquark/textadept/docs/manual.md

 [key bindings]: api.html#textadept.keys

+As a result, macros recorded in Textadept 11 will likely not be compatible in Textadept 12.

 ##### Dialog Changes

 Dialogs have been simplified in order to accommodate multiple platforms (currently Qt, GTK, and